 For details on how to apply for the scheme see NSW Shellfish Program Harvest and Hold Scheme.

-The Australian Department of Agriculture amd Water Resources provides export controls and assistance regarding exporting goods from Australia.
+The Australian Department of Agriculture provides export controls and assistance for exporting goods from Australia.

-Shellfish businesses that wish to export their fish and fish products can find information to meet their responsibilities from the Department of Agriculture and Water Resources.
+Shellfish businesses that wish to export their fish and fish products can find information to meet their responsibilities from the Australian Department of Agriculture.

 As well as meeting export requirements for transport, processing and packing, exported shellfish must be harvested from a harvest area that is listed for export.